Please use the links below to learn more about the Tobin Project.

 The Tobin Project is supported by a committed group of individual donors, along with several foundations including the John D. and Catherine T. MacArthur Foundation and the Carnegie Corporation of New York.
 The Tobin Project does not receive any government funding nor does it have an endowment.

 The Tobin Project network grows as new scholars with particular expertise on current research inquiries join research initiatives, attend conferences, and sign on to book projects.
-For more information about Tobin Project research initiatives, and how to get involved, please contact Katie Nihill.
+For more information about Tobin Project research initiatives, and how to get involved, please contact Robert Ward.

 The Tobin Project is always pleased to discuss opportunities with interested applicants.
 Find more information in the "Opportunities" section of the website.

-The best way to keep up-to-date with the Tobin Project is to visit the “Updates” section of our website.
+The best way to keep up-to-date with the Tobin Project is to visit the “News” section of our website.

-The Tobin Project includes graduate students in many of its events and activities and also organizes a Graduate Student Forum and Fellowship program in both Cambridge, MA and New Haven, CT.
-For more information on this program, please see the "Graduate Students" section of the website.
+The Tobin Project includes graduate students in many of its events and activities and also organizes a Graduate Student Forum and Fellowship program and a Prospectus Development Workshop.
+For more information on these programs, please see the "Graduate Students" section of the website.

 The Tobin Project does not offer research programming for undergraduate students, but encourages current or graduating students to consider part-time or full-time job opportunities or summer internships with the Tobin Project.
 Check the "Opportunities" page for current listings.